smaclell/smaclell.github.io/_drafts/exterminator-5-pull-request-explosion.md

 I have been running an experiment taking bigger changes and separating them into many MANY small pull requests.
 I am hoping to see the individual pull requests become easier and code to flow naturally.
-Larger changes should still be possible and be composed of several pull request.
+Larger changes should still be possible and be composed of several pull requests.

 During
 the first few weeks with the [Exterminators][tribute] I noticed many of my pull